jlbeaudry/jlbeaudry/README.md

 - 👋 Hi, I’m Jen Beaudry.
-After 15 years in academia, I'm now a professional staff member at a university.
+After 15 years in academia, I'm now a professional staff member in the research office at a university, focused on support others' research careers and aspirations.
 I don't want to lose my hard-earned (but still relatively novice) R programming skills so I am continuing to use R to analyse evaluations and complete reports on different projects and programs.
 I am also a passionate advocate about open science.